khle08/epidemix/README.md

         return np.hstack([-b, b - r, r])
 ```

-If we have 10 nodes in a network, `self.initial` attribute would be a vector with length $10\times \#state$, which is 30 in SIR case.
+If we have 10 nodes in a network, `self.initial` attribute would be a vector with length 10 x \#state​, which is 30 in SIR case.
 Mind that there are 2 parameters that must be defined here:

 1. `self.A` for saving the adjacent matrix.
 2. `self.N` for saving the total number of node, which is equal to `len(self.A)`.